By: Weslee Clyde on June 14th, 2019

 The motion of the air alternately lifts the sample and then assists it through the sieve apertures.
 These shakers still use sieves, but they are encased in a steel housing, typically with clear doors through which to view the test.

 Sonic sifters can separate material as fine as 5um.
-You can check out more about them on Gilson Global’s website.
+You can learn more about this device in the following article:

 Air Jet Sieve Machine